 Again, Richtofen brought the axe down, this time severing the head from its putrid neck.
 The body spurted blood at the jugular and the arms trembled before finally laying to rest, while the head continued to gnaw at the air until the light drained from its eyes.

 For a moment, there was only silence as Maxis recollected himself and Richtofen questioned his very sanity.
 The two met eyes as Richtofen dropped the bloody axe and headed for the door.

 “I... will inform the cleaning crew.”

-Fearful, Doctor Maxis approached the corpse carefully, afraid one of the three sections may return to life at any passing moment.
+Fearful, Doctor Maxis approached the corpse carefully on his hands and knees, afraid one of the three sections may return to life at any passing moment.
 Doctor Maxis questioned how a creature of such horrid design could have come into being.
 For a moment in the previous encounter, Maxis felt hope.
 The body responded to his requests... as if it were alive again.
-They were now God; they had the power to bring the dead back to life.
-The possibilities flowed through Maxis' mind; thoughts of those that could be saved from death: world leaders, soldiers, pets, loved ones.
+He was now God; He had the power to bring the dead back to life.
+The possibilities flowed through Maxis' mind; Thoughts of those that could be saved from death: world leaders, soldiers, pets, loved ones.
 Hilda.